by Frank Allnutt

 Those two ways in which Christians can live stem from two very different conditions or modes of the immaterial or spiritual heart of the inner man.
 The Bible refers to those two conditions as the “divided heart” (Hosea 10:2; Hebrews 4:12) and the “whole heart” (1 Chronicles 28:9; Jeremiah 24:7).
 Other descriptions of the whole heart are the “united heart” (Psalm 86:11) and “all the heart” (Deuteronomy 6:5; Mark 12:30).
 I refer to the person with a “divided heart” as a Half-Hearted Christian and the person with a “whole heart” as a Whole-Hearted Christian.

 The illustration above depicts the Half-Hearted Christian from two perspectives.
-The view on the left pictures this person’s entire being—heart and body.
+The view on the left pictures this person’s entire being—their spiritual ("hidden") person, heart and body.
 Notice that they are white; this signifies that the Christian is ontologically a new creature, has relationship (unity) with Christ, and is positionally in Christ and God’s eternal realm of light.

 The view of this Christian on the right shows his heart’s mode or condition of functionality.
 Because his heart is divided by sinfulness, he functions psychosomatically—primarily out of his fleshly soul and body, which are shaded to indicate he lives in conditional (not positional) darkness.
 His spirit, though substantively holy, is functionally passive, and the indwelling Holy Spirit is “grieved” (Ephesians 4:30) and “quenched” (1 Thessalonians 5:19) or functionally shut out of this person’s way of living.